 Welcome to the Department of Sociology & Criminology at UCC!
 As a new or returning student we hope you will have a great experience here.
 Supported by the academic staff and professional services staff we know that you will enjoy world class research led teaching on a variety of topics that seek to both better understand our social world and make a difference.
 In undertaking your undergraduate or postgraduate programme with us you will develop your sociological and/or criminological imagination and in these times of accelerated social change this is such an important time to engage with social issues and social problems through a sociological or criminological lens.
 Our department is made up of academic staff, postgraduate researchers/tutors and professional services staff who are all working together to ensure you have an excellent experience as a student in the department and throughout the course of your degree programme.
-All academic staff have office hours and are available to meet by appointment too and our department office staff is open 9.00-5pm.
+All academic staff have office hours and are available to meet by appointment too.
+Our department office in Askive is also available by appointment at the moment.
 We know you will have a great experience with us, develop many transferrable skills and especially critical thinking skills that will take you into your future careers and life.
 We also encourage you to engage with the wider opportunities that UCC has to offer such as the various clubs and societies and we wish you an excellent year ahead!

 Professor Maggie O'Neill

 Head of the Department of Sociology & Criminology